alireza787b/px4xplane/README.md

-# PixEagle - PX4 X-Plane Plugin
+# PX4-XPlane - PX4 X-Plane Integration Plugin

 This project establishes a robust connection between X-Plane and PX4 SITL (Software In The Loop) to simulate drone flight in the X-Plane environment.
 Our goal is to deliver a realistic simulation experience where PX4 can control various drones within X-Plane, and with our continuous improvements, it's getting better all the time.

-## Latest Release - PixEagle Version 2.5.0 (August 2025)
+## Latest Release - Version 2.5.0 (January 2025)

 ### 🎥 Video Tutorials